Employer of Record & PEO in Vietnam

 ➌ NNRoad arranges a service contract between your organization & NNRoad.

-➍ NNRoad hires the chosen candidates locally in Vietnam in full compliance with local employment laws.
+➍ NNRoad hires the chosen candidates locally in full compliance with local employment laws.

 ➎ You maintain a normal working relationship and manage your team in Vietnam while NNRoad manages payroll & HR liabilities.